Mahtab-Jeyhani/Rock-Paper-Scissors-Lizard-Spock-MDP/README.md

 # Rock-Paper-Scissors-Lizard-Spock Game

 ## Overview
-This is a simple implementation of the Rock-Paper-Scissors-Lizard-Spock game using Python.
-The game allows a player to compete against a computer opponent that learns from the player's actions using a Q-learning algorithm.
+This is a simple implementation of the Rock-Paper-Scissors-Lizard-Spock game using Python, featuring a Markov Decision Process (MDP) that enables the computer to learn from the player's actions through a Q-learning algorithm.

 ## Game Manual
 Here’s a quick overview of how the game works: